-A movie about the First World War based on a stage musical of the same name, portraying the "Game of War" and focusing mainly on the members of one family (last name Smith) who go off to war.
-Much of the action in the movie revolves around the words of the marching songs of the soldiers, and many scenes portray some of the more famous (and infamous) incidents of the war, including the assassination of Duke Ferdinand, the Christmas meeting between British and German soldiers in no-mans-land, and the wiping out by their own side of a force of Irish soldiers newly arrived at the front, after successfully capturing a ridge that had been contested for some time.
-Written by
+A movie about World War I based on a stage musical of the same name, portraying the "Game of War", and focusing mainly on the members of the Smith family who go off to war.
+Much of the action in the movie revolves around the words of the marching songs of the soldiers, and many scenes portray some of the more famous (and infamous) incidents of the war, including the assassination of Archduke Ferdinand, the Christmas meeting between British and German soldiers in no-man's-land, and the wiping out by their own side of a force of Irish soldiers newly arrived at the front, after successfully capturing a ridge that had been contested for some time.

 Sonya Roberts <firstname.lastname@example.org>

 The Musical Shot In The Arm !

 The final scene involved the placing of over sixteen thousand individual crosses on the Sussex Downs.
 Each cross had to have a hole dug for it in order to hold it steady in the ground to stop it from falling or being blown over.
 The final track back from the graves, shot from a helicopter had to be done several times, due to problems with high winds and camera shake.
 See more

 When Sir John's car drives off after his conversation with Harry, a modern car can be seen reflected in the window.
 See more

 Sir Edward Grey

 The lamps are going out all over Europe, we will not see them lit again in our lifetime.